 Appointment and Removal, Chairman

 The members of the Committee and the Chairman shall be recommended by the Committee and appointed by the Board, and shall serve until such member's successor is duly elected and qualified or until such member’s earlier resignation or removal.
 The members of the Committee may be removed, with or without cause, by the Board.
 If the Board fails to appoint a Chairman, the Committee may designate a Chairman by a majority vote of the members.
 The Chairman will chair all regular sessions of the Committee and set the agendas for Committee meetings.

 In fulfilling its responsibilities, the Committee shall be entitled to delegate any or all of its responsibilities to a subcommittee of the Committee.

-Members of the Committee shall receive such fees for their service as Committee members as may be determined by the Board.
+Members of the Committee shall receive such fees for their service as Committee members as may be recommended by the Compensation Committee and determined by the Board.

 Meetings of the Committee may be held telephonically.
 The Committee shall maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.
 The Committee may also act by written consent, which shall constitute a valid action of the Committee if it has been executed by each Committee member and shows the date of execution.
 The written consent will be effective on the date of the last signature and will be filed with the minutes of Board meetings.